Country(ies): South Korea

 This South-Korean 12-day adventure tour offers travellers a unique opportunity to experience the bustling, neon-lit metropolises to the. rolling countryside hills, its long sandy beaches to ancient temples in the mountains, and more.
 You'll visit the historic demilitarised zone on the border with North Korea, taste plenty of new and exotic South Korean dishes, and interact with the local population as you travel around the country.
 Your guide will escort you all the way, and make sure you get off-the-beaten-track to discover what it's like to live like the locals.

-Accommodation is set at a budget level, using friendly hostels, bath houses and a temple stay.
+Accommodation is set at a budget level, using friendly hostels, hotels and a temple stay.

 Don’t hesitate to contact us of you have any questions or if you would like to make any alterations to this tour.

-After dinner, you will make your way to the top of Namsan Mountain, where you’ll experience spectacular views of Seoul lit up at night.
-This is also recognised as the most popular location in Seoul for couples.
-Here you can wander through the “padlocks of love” locked at the base of Seoul N Tower.
+After the class we will head to a local restaurant in Myeongdong for our first taste of Korean cuisine (optional).
+Finally this evening we'll make our way to the cable car station and ride up Namsan Mountain.
+There are spectacular views from here of of Seoul lit up at night (approx. 20min walk from the final cable car station).
+This is also recognised as the most popular location in Seoul for couples, and you can lock your 'padlock of love' onto the railings at the base of Seoul N Tower.
 Even better views are available from the top of the tower.

-Later, we'll hop on public transport back to the Hongdae district where our accommodation lies.
+At around 10pm we'll take the cable car back down and hop on public transport back to the Hongdae district where our accommodation lies.
 Here you can either finish the evening by strolling the streets to explore on your own or get an early night for your first full day of adventure tomorrow.

 Private Twin/Double Room Upgrade